Imperial Diet (Holy Roman Empire): History

 Until the late 15th century the Diet was not formalized as an institution.
-Instead, the dukes and other princes would irregularly convene at the court of the Emperor.
+Instead, the dukes and other princes would irregularly convene at the court of the emperor.
 These assemblies were usually referred to as Hoftage (from German Hof "court").
 Only beginning in 1489 was the Diet called the Reichstag, and it was formally divided into collegia ("colleges").

 Initially, the two colleges were of the prince-electors and of the remaining dukes and princes.
-Later, the imperial cities with Imperial immediacy became oligarchic republics independent of a local ruler, subject only to the Emperor himself, and managed to be accepted as third parties.
+Later, the imperial cities with Imperial immediacy became oligarchic republics independent of a local ruler, subject only to the emperor himself, and managed to be accepted as third parties.
 Motions passed if two of the colleges approved.
 Generally, the princely and electoral colleges would agree with each other, rather than rely on the cities to make a decision, but the cities still had influence.

 Several attempts to reform the Empire and end its slow disintegration, starting with the Diet of 1495, did not have much effect.
-In contrast, this process was hastened with the Peace of Westphalia of 1648, which formally bound the Emperor to accept all decisions made by the Diet, in effect depriving him of his few remaining powers.
-Nonetheless, the Emperor still had substantial influence in the Diet.
-The Habsburg Emperors possessed a large number of votes, and even held command over the Reichsarmee (Imperial Army) if the Diet decided to raise it.
+In contrast, this process was hastened with the Peace of Westphalia of 1648, which formally bound the emperor to accept all decisions made by the Diet, in effect depriving him of his few remaining powers.
+Nonetheless, the emperor still had substantial influence in the Diet.
+The Habsburg emperors possessed a large number of votes, and even held command over the Imperial Army if the Diet decided to raise it.